 Cognito is actually a really powerful service.
-It’s capable of a lot of things – SAML federation with other services, social sign-in, hosted sign-in pages, etc. But the documentation on how you accomplish these amazing feats range from barely there to non-existent.
-And pretty much all of the available documentations involve “open the console, click this button, then click that button”.
+It’s capable of a lot of things – SAML federation with other services, social sign-in, hosted sign-in pages, etc. But the documentation on how you accomplish these amazing feats ranges from barely there to non-existent.
+And pretty much all of the available documentation involves “open the console, click this button, then click that button”.
 It’s as if CloudFormation never existed!

 Seriously, why is it that everyone at AWS is constantly telling its customers to follow infrastructure-as-code, only for its documentation to constantly omit CloudFormation?

 So, how does one learn to use Cognito?